This article is on How to Write a Resignation Letter [Detailed Stepwise Guide with Format, Sample, Tips, Do’s and Dont’s and FAQs]

-Resignation is the official form of quitting the currently held job.
+Resignation is the official form of quitting the current job.
 The letter given to the employer by the employee announcing the resignation is called a resignation letter.
-It is a protocol followed in work culture.
+It is a protocol followed in the work culture.
 You may call it a formal way of bidding goodbye.
 It also serves as a formal proof of your resignation.
 The only record of the resigning process that could be traced later if required is this resignation letter of yours.
 That’s why it becomes extremely critical to know how to write a resignation letter.

 Why should you write a Resignation Letter?

-- In that way, you could finish and pack up the things on which you were working and nothing remains in limbo.
+- In that way, you could finish and pack up the things on which you were working, and nothing remains in limbo.

 - Your work could be properly understood by the person during this period who would be taking over your job next.
 It would protect them from any inconvenience of misinterpretation and mismanagement of ongoing work.

-- It is a part of work etiquettes.
+- It is part of work etiquette.

-- The new recruiters get the assurance that you won’t quit the job leaving things incomplete and messy.
+- The new recruiters get the assurance that you won’t quit the job, leaving things incomplete and messy.